-Obesity becomes "morbid" when it reaches the point of significantly increasing the risk of one or more obesity-related health conditions or serious diseases (also known as co-morbidities) that result either in significant physical disability or even death.
+Obesity becomes "morbid" when it reaches the point of significantly increasing the risk of one or more obesity-related health conditions (such as sleep apnea, hypertension, diabetes and more) or serious diseases (also known as co-morbidities) that result either in significant physical disability or even death.

 There are several medically accepted criteria for defining morbid obesity.
 You are likely morbidly obese if you are one or more of the following:

 - more than 100 lbs. over your ideal body weight, or